 Hotel Ivalo is a meeting place for Lapland travellers who expect quality.
 An international atmosphere is present every part of the year in the hotel, originally built 1982 and expanded in 1990.

-Honningsvåg (Traditional) - Norway
+Honnninsvag (Traditional) - Norway

 Scandic Honningsvåg is located in central Honningsvåg, a charming village which is the most northern in Norway and the world.

-Alta (Contemporary) - Norway
+Alta (Traditional) - Norway

-Narvik (Traditional) - Norway
+Narvik (Contemporary) - Norway